 - Executing the incident response plan – When they detect a threat, hunters gather as much information as possible before executing the incident response plan to neutralize it.
 This is used to update the response plan and prevent similar attacks.

 There are three phases in a proactive threat hunting process: an initial trigger phase, followed by an investigation, and ending with a resolution (or, in a few cases, an escalation to other teams as part of a communications or action plan.)

 Step 1: Trigger

 Threat hunting is typically a focused process.
 The hunter collects information about the environment and raises hypotheses about potential threats.
 Next, the hunter chooses a trigger for further investigation.
 This can be a particular system, a network area, or a hypothesis triggered by an announced vulnerability or patch, information about a zero-day exploit, an anomaly within the security data set, or a request from elsewhere in the organization.

 Step 2: Investigation

-Once a trigger is chosen, the hunting efforts are focused on proactively searching for anomalies that either prove or disprove the hypothesis.
+Once a trigger is identified, the hunting efforts are focused on proactively searching for anomalies that either prove or disprove the hypothesis.
 A threat hunter often assumes, “We are compromised or vulnerable to this new exploit” and works backward to prove the assumptions true or false.
-During the investigation, threat hunters leverage a wide range of technologies to assist them in investigating anomalies, which may or may not be malicious.
+During the investigation, threat hunters use a wide range of technologies to assist them in reviewing system logs and investigating anomalies, which may or may not be malicious.

 Step 3: Resolution

 Threat hunters collect important information during the investigation phase, answering important questions such as “Who?” (if it involves credentials), “What?” (the events that happened in order), “When?” (exact timestamps for anomalies and incursions), “Where?” (the scope of the affected systems, with lists of all devices and entities that will require remediation), and, if possible from the evidence presented, “Why?” (lack of adherence to security plan/guidelines, disgruntlement, carelessness, outside attack, etc.).
 During the resolution phase, this information is communicated to other teams and tools that can respond, prioritize, analyze, or store the information for future use.

-Whether the information is about benign or malicious activity, it can be useful in future analyses and investigations.
-It can be leveraged to predict trends, prioritize and remediate vulnerabilities, and improve your security measures.
+Whether the information uncovered is about benign or malicious activity, it can be useful in future analyses and investigations.
+It can be used to predict trends, prioritize and remediate vulnerabilities, and improve security measures.

 Threat hunting methodologies

-Intelligence-based hunting is areactive threat hunting technique designed to react according to input sources of intelligence.
-You can input intelligence such as indicators of compromise, IP addresses, hash values, and domain names.
+Intelligence-based hunting is an active threat hunting technique designed to react according to input sources of intelligence.
+You can input and search on threat intelligence such as IoCs, IP addresses, hash values, and domain names.

 This process can be integrated with your security information and event management (SIEM) and threat intelligence tools, which use the intelligence to hunt for threats.
 Another great source of intelligence is the host or network artifacts provided by computer emergency response teams (CERTs) or information sharing and analysis centers (ISAC), which may allow you to export automated alerts or share key information about new attacks seen in other organizations.
 You can often input the information into your SIEM system using Trusted Automated eXchange of Intelligence Information (TAXII) and Structured Threat Information eXpression (STIX).
 Many SIEM systems have embedded threat information services to enhance context and help build search events and dashboards.

 This threat hunting technique involves testing three types of hypotheses: